 The Program offers Model Portfolios depending on the individual client's risk appetite.
 There are 6 risk categories defined as conservative, moderately conservative, moderate, moderately aggressive, aggressive, and highly aggressive.
-1DB's Model portfolios are constructed with ETFs and cash, selected by 1DB's investment advisor (s).
-1DB acts as an advisor and IQVESTMENT acts as subadvisor in offering its Model Portfolios.
-Clients are required to execute an "Investment Management Agreement" provided by both the advisor and the sub-advisor.
-1DB, the advisor, will charge 50 basis points per year in arrears on each account (the "Program Fee"), of which 7 basis points are shared with Apex Clearing Corporation as clearing cost, and 8 basis points are shared with IQVESTMENT as sub-advisor.
+1DB's Model portfolios are constructed with ETFs, mutual funds, individual stocks, and cash, selected by 1DB's investment advisor (s).
+Clients are required to execute an "Investment Management Agreement".
+1DB, the advisor, will charge 1% (100 basis points) per year in arrears on each account (the "Program Fee"), of which 0.07% (7 basis points) are shared with Apex Clearing Corporation as clearing cost.
 The fee charged by the advisor (1DB) is detailed in the advisor's ADV and/or Investment Management agreement.
-The Program fee will cover advisory services, trading commission, custodial, clearing and execution and account reporting.
+The Program fee will cover advisory services, trading commission, clearing and execution, and account reporting.
+The Program fee does not cover IRA maintenance fees, wire charges, margin interest, or other special administrative fees that the custodian may access.
+Clients pay those charges directly to Apex.